unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 Sometimes, the complete landscape will not be as wide as the canvas viewport.
 In this case, the complete landscape literally does not "fill up" the place where it is being rendered.
 The visual style of a *ChunkView* determines how it handles this situation.
 Sometimes, a *ChunkView* may visually stretch itself; other times, a *ChunkView* may choose to justify itself to the left or right of the canvas viewport.

-After a *ChunkView* is done drawing itself, it returns a **utilization report**&mdash;a pair `(x, width)` specifying the horizontal range of pixels within the canvas viewport that the partial landscape took up.
+After a *ChunkView* is done drawing itself, it returns a **draw report**&mdash;a pair `(x, width, x-label-start, x-label-offsets)` specifying both the x-axis label positions and the horizontal range of pixels within the canvas viewport that the partial landscape took up.
 This is particularly useful for cases when the complete landscape is narrower than the canvas viewport, since it tells the *ContentView* how much screen realestate was actually taken up.

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
-Since the height of a *ChunkView* is determined externally, it must be specified as an argument to the event handlers.
-In addition, since a *ChunkView* can be stretched horizontally, the stretched width may be specified as well.
+The events themselves specify coordinates relative to the canvas.
+As a result, the *ChunkView* will need to request a re-draw in order to utilize the coordinates in any meaningful way.

 # The PointerPosition type

-The *PointerPosition* type expresses the coordinates of a pointer (e.g. the mouse) in a *ChunkView*'s coordinate system.
+The *PointerPosition* type expresses the coordinates of a pointer (e.g., the mouse or the users finger) in an HTML5 canvas's coordinate system.
 A *PointerPosition* object has the following fields:

- * *number* x - the x-axis coordinate, relative to the leftmost part of the *ChunkView*.
-If the *ChunkView* is not being stretched, this is between 0 and the *ChunkView*'s inherent width.
-If the *ChunkView* is being stretched, this is between 0 and the *ChunkView*'s stretched width.
+ * *number* x - the x-axis coordinate, relative to the leftmost part of the canvas.
- * *number* y - the y-axis coordinate, relative to the top of the *ChunkView*.
-This is between 0 and the current height of the *ChunkView*.
+ * *number* y - the y-axis coordinate, relative to the top of the canvas.
- * *number* width - the width to which the *ChunkView* is being stretched.
-If the *ChunkView* is not being stretched, this is the *ChunkView*'s inherent width.
- * *number* height - the current height of the *ChunkView*.

-# The UtilizationReport type
+# The DrawReport type

-The *UtilizationReport* type represents a horizontal range of pixels in a 2D drawing context.
+The *DrawReport* type represents a horizontal range of pixels in a 2D drawing context.
 It has the following fields:

  * *number* left - the x-axis coordinate of the leftmost part of the range, in pixels.
  * *number* width - the width of the range, in pixels.